 Also known as overuse syndrome or upper limb syndrome, RSI is the most common work-related injury.
 According to the Occupational Safety and Health Administration (OSHA), RSI impacts 1.8 million workers per year.
 That number doesn’t even account for the people that have experienced RSI and treated it on their own without going to the doctor.

-Symptoms of Repetitive Strain Injury (RSI)
+Repetitive Strain Injury (RSI) Symptoms

 - Loss of sensation